asfandyarazhar13/MU_WDD/README.md

 ![WDD Output](wdd_output.png)

-## Get Started with an Example: Commands that take you through the MU-WDD Pipeline
+## Get Started with an Example: Commands to take you through the MU-WDD Pipeline

 ### Step 1: Download Pretrained Model
 Download a pretrained ResNet18 model on CIFAR10 from HuggingFace [here](https://huggingface.co/edadaltocg/resnet18_cifar10).